uluyol/vplots/README.md

 # vplots

 vplots is a tool to view plots.
+I made it after being fed up with Preview.
 For now, vplots only handles pdf files.

 ## Dependencies